DVM000/BirdSpeciesIdentification_AudioMoth/README.md

 - **Auxiliary Scripts**:
   Additional `.m` files provide support functions for data processing, feature extraction, and other utilities.

+- **Python Scripts**:
+   - `test_one_file.py`: exemplifies the classification performance of the trained network with example data. </br>
+   - `test_files.py`: executes NN inference over audio files in a specified folder, saving results into a `.txt` file.

 ### MATLAB Workflow employed
 1. **Generate Feature Vectors**
    Run `a_create_inputs_NN.m` to process the dataset and create input feature vectors for training.